specklesystems/speckle-server/packages/tailwind-theme/README.md

 ## Setup

 1. Install the package
-1. Import the plugins from `@speckle/tailwind-theme` and `@tailwindcss/forms` and use them in your tailwind config
+1. In your tailwind config import `@speckle/tailwind-theme` and `@tailwindcss/forms` and add them to your `plugins` array
-1. Import `tailwindContentEntry` and invoke it in the `contents` field in your Tailwind config to ensure PurgeCSS is configured correctly.
+1. Import `tailwindContentEntry` from `@speckle/tailwind-theme` and invoke it in the `contents` field in your Tailwind config to ensure PurgeCSS is configured correctly.
 It requires the CJS `require` object as its only parameter.
 If it isn't available (in an ESM environment), you can use node's `createRequire()`.

 ## Development